 High School and Beyond Plan

 The State of Washington requires all students to create a High School and Beyond Plan.
 Seattle Public Schools expects students entering grade 8 to begin to develop a 5-year plan including 4 years of high school courses, resume or activity log, and post high school career and college goals.
 The plan should be updated over time as the student develops high school plans.
 School counselors and staff help students develop their individual plans in the district approved tools.
+Additional Graduation Requirements and information by graduation year and details are located on the district site.

 Seattle Public Schools requires students to complete 60 hours of service learning before graduation.